 Unified Parallel C (UPC) is a parallel language that uses a Single Program Multiple Data (SPMD) model of parallelism within a global address space.
 The global address space is used to simplify programming, especially on applications with irregular data structures that lead to fine-grained sharing between threads.
 Recent results have shown that the performance of UPC using a commercial compiler is comparable to that of MPI .
 In this paper we describe a portable open source compiler for UPC.
 Our goal is to achieve a similar performance while enabling easy porting of the compiler and runtime, and also provide a framework that allows for extensive optimizations.
 We identify some of the challenges in compiling UPC and use a combination of micro-benchmarks and application kernels to show that our compiler has low overhead for basic operations on shared data and is competitive, and sometimes faster than, the commercial HP compiler.
 We also investigate several communication optimizations, and show significant benefits by hand-optimizing the generated code.

-Christian Bell, Dan Bonachea, Yannick Cote, Jason Duell, Paul Hargrove, Parry Husbands, Costin Iancu, Michael L. Welcome, Katherine A. Yelick, "An Evaluation of Current High-Performance Networks", International Parallel & Distributed Processing Symposium (IPDPS), April 2003, doi: 10.1109/IPDPS.2003.1213106
+Christian Bell, Dan Bonachea, Yannick Cote, Jason Duell, Paul Hargrove, Parry Husbands, Costin Iancu, Michael L. Welcome, Katherine A. Yelick, "An Evaluation of Current High-Performance Networks", Proceedings of the International Parallel & Distributed Processing Symposium (IPDPS), April 22, 2003, doi: 10.1109/IPDPS.2003.1213106

 High-end supercomputers are increasingly built out of commodity components, and lack tight integration between the processor and network.
 This often results in inefficiencies in the communication subsystem, such as high software overheads and/or message latencies.
 In this paper we use a set of microbenchmarks to quantify the cost of this commoditization, measuring software overhead, latency, and bandwidth on five contemporary supercomputing networks.
 We compare the performance of the ubiquitous MPI layer to that of lower-level communication layers, and quantify the advantages of the latter for small message performance.
 We also provide data on the potential for various communication-related optimizations, such as overlapping communication with computation or other communication.
 Finally, we determine the minimum size needed for a message to be considered 'large' (i.e., bandwidth-bound) on these platforms, and provide historical data on the software overheads of a number of supercomputers over the past decade.